 \section{Real data analysis}

-In this section, we use the proposed CVMA method to analyze the {\it NIR shootout 2002} data.
-This data set was published by the International Diffuse Reflectance Conference (IDRC) in 2002 and is available from Eigenvetor Research Inc, USA (http://www.eigenvector.com/data/tablets/index.html).
-It contains NIR spectra (functional variable $U(t)$) of 655 pharmaceutical tablets, measured at two spectrometers over the spectral region from 600 to 1898 nm with 2 nm increments on the wavelength scale.
-Some quantities for reference analysis, such as weight of active ingredient (response variable $Y$), weight of each tablet (scalar predictor $X_1$), and hardness of each tablet (scalar predictor $X_2$), are also provided.
-The data have already been divided into training (TRAIN, 155 tablets), validation (VALID, 40 tablets) and test (TEST, 460 tablets) subsets.
-The spectra records from instrument 1 were used, and the sample data of $Y$, $X_1$, and $X_2$ were standardized.
-We trained candidate models on the training subset (TRAIN) and evaluated the performances on the test subset (TEST).
-Similarly, mean square prediction error (MSPE) was compared for predictive efficiency,
+In this section, we employ the proposed CVMA method to analyze the {\it NIR shootout 2002} dataset, which was published by the International Diffuse Reflectance Conference (IDRC) in 2002 and is available from Eigenvetor Research Inc, USA.\footnote{http://www.eigenvector.com/data/tablets/index.html} The dataset comprises of NIR (Near Infra-red) spectra (functional variable $U(t)$) of 655 pharmaceutical tablets, which are measured using two spectrometers over the spectral region ranging from 600 to 1898 nm with 2 nm increments on the wavelength scale.
+Additionally, quantities such as the weight of active ingredient (response variable $Y$), tablet hardness (scalar predictor $X_1$), and tablet weight (scalar predictor $X_2$) are also provided for reference analysis.
+The data have been pre-divided into training (155 tablets), validation (40 tablets) and test (460 tablets) subsets.
+We used the spectra records from instrument 1 for analysis, and pre-standardized the sample data of $Y$, $X_1$, and $X_2$.
+Then, candidate models were trained on the training subset (TRAIN), and their performances were evaluated on the test subset (TEST).
+Finally, mean square prediction error (MSPE) was used to compare the predictive efficiency,